 2. Remittances & Currency

 A weaker rupee generally benefits NRIs sending money to India — they get more rupees per dollar.
 However, a long-term economic slowdown can affect property prices and rental yields.
+The Reserve Bank of India monitors currency movements closely as part of its monetary policy framework.

 3. Business & Startup Investments